rnelsonchem/IPython_Notebooks_for_Chemistry/README.rst

 ============

 These Notebooks don't require any installation, *per se*.
-However, in order to run these Notebooks, you will need a minimal install of the newest releases of Python_ 2, Numpy_, Matplotlib_, Scipy_, and IPython_ with all their associated dependencies.
+However, in order to run them, you will need a minimal install of the newest releases of Python_ 2, Numpy_, Matplotlib_, Scipy_, and IPython_ with all their associated dependencies.
 This can be quite time consuming, but installation instructions and binary installers for each package can be found from their respective websites.